aappddeevv/scalajs-reaction/README.md

 scala.js implementation is kept intentionally similar to ReasonReact so that its documentation applies to this project.

 This facade library is small and focuses on hooks.
+Hooks are described on the [react](https://reactjs.org/docs/hooks-reference.html) page.

 scalajs-reaction emphasizes integration into an existing project by making it easy to import/export components and fit into existing application including